CHARMM: Volunteer computing

 Docking@Home, hosted by University of Delaware, one of the projects which use an open-source platform for the distributed computing, BOINC, used CHARMM to analyze the atomic details of protein-ligand interactions in terms of molecular dynamics (MD) simulations and minimizations.

-World Community Grid, sponsored by IBM, ran a project named The Clean Energy Project which also used CHARMM in its first phase which has completed.
+World Community Grid, sponsored by IBM, ran a project named The Clean Energy Project which also used CHARMM in its first phase, which has been completed.